Forest fires - AMENDMENT TO THE TERRITORY AFFECTED BY THE PROHIBITION ON THE ACCESS TO FORESTS ON LANDS IN THE DOMAIN OF THE STATE AND THE CLOSURE OF FOREST ROADS

 76° 20' W 49° 41' N

-SAGUENAY–LAC-SAINT-JEAN: Le Domaine-du-Roy (91) for its portion north of the following coordinates:
+SAGUENAY–LAC-SAINT-JEAN: Le Domaine-du-Roy (91) for its portion northeast of the following coordinates:

-ABITIBI-TÉMISCAMINGUE: Abitibi-Ouest (87) for its portion north of latitude 48°54' and west of longitude 79°17', Abitibi (88) for its portion east of the line bounded by the following points:
+ABITIBI-TÉMISCAMINGUE: Abitibi (88) for its portion east of the line bounded by the following points:

 77° 19' W 49° 00' N